Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Fundamental properties of paraconvex functions and optimization

-We next present some characterizations of the $\nu$-paraconvexity that are the straightforward consequences of the definition.
-Some of these results have been partially explored in the recent work by \cite{jourani1996subdifferentiability}, which we include here for completeness.
+We next present characterizations of the $\nu$-paraconvexity that are the straightforward consequences of the definition.
+Some of these results on the whole space have been previously investigated in the literature; see \cite{jourani1996subdifferentiability}.
+We include them here for completeness.

+Recall that, by \cite[Proposition~2.1.2]{clarke1990optimization}, if a function is locally Lipschitz continuous at an interior point of its domain, then its Clarke's subdifferential is well defined and nonempty at that point.